Uninett/nav/doc/geomap/README.rst

 resource.
 The web page showing the map requires almost no server-side processing.

-Data flows in pipeline style through the modules db, graph, features, output_formats; each of which has as its main purpose the transformation of data from one form to another.
+Data flows in pipeline style through the modules :py:mod:`db`, :py:mod:`graph`, :py:mod:`features`, :py:mod:`output_formats`; each of which has as its main purpose the transformation of data from one form to another.
 Except for the data representations which constitute the interfaces from one part of the pipeline to the next, these modules are mutually independent.
-The data flow is controlled by the function get_formatted_data in the views module.
+The data flow is controlled by the function :py:func:`views.get_formatted_data`.

-The conf module reads and parses Geomap's configuration file.
-The utils module provides general utility functions/classes which are used freely in the other modules.
+The :py:mod:`conf` module reads and parses Geomap's configuration file.
+The :py:mod:`utils` module provides general utility functions/classes which are used freely in the other modules.

 Data pipeline
 -------------

-The db module collects data from the database and RRD files based on the query string arguments.
+The :py:mod:`db` module collects data from the database and `RRD` files based on the query string arguments.
 The result is two dictionaries, representing netboxes and connections, respectively.
 Each netbox is represented as a dictionary; each connection as two dictionaries (one for each end).

-The graph module provides the functions build_graph, which creates a graph structure from the dictionaries the db module creates; and simplify, which removes uninteresting things from such a graph.
-The simplification consists of
+The :py:func:`graph.build_graph` function creates a graph structure from the dictionaries the :py:mod:`db` module creates, while :py:func:`graph.simplify` removes uninteresting things from such a graph.
+The simplification consists
+of:

-(1) removing objects which are outside the viewing area; and
+1. removing objects which are outside the viewing area; and

-(2) reducing the level of detail by collapsing sets of objects which
-    are close to each other to single objects.
+2. reducing the level of detail by collapsing sets of objects which are close to each other to single objects.

 The resulting simplified graph contains pointers to all the original data in the form of a tree in each node (since nodes are collapsed in